Spinal Cord Trauma and Related Diseases Treatment & Management

 Important advances in the medical and surgical management of SCI have occurred in recent years.
 The primary goal is to limit secondary injury.

-- If trauma is suspected, stabilize the head and neck manually or with a collar.
+If trauma is suspected, stabilize the head and neck manually or with a collar.
 Move the patient very carefully using the logroll technique to prevent lateral displacement.
 A spine board with restraints is recommended, but other items, such as head blocks, pillows, and cushions, may be useful.
+Careful and fast transportation of patients from the site of injury to the nearest medical facility is recommended; whenever possible, transportation to a specialized acute spinal cord injury treatment center is preferred.

 Surgical Care

-Early surgery to remove damaging bone, disc, and foreign bodies is controversial unless severe compromise of the canal is clear.
-Surgical interventions in the subacute phase (ie, 24-72 h later) have yielded unsatisfactory results because most tissue damage is irreversible by then.
+Early surgery to remove damaging bone, disk, and foreign bodies is controversial unless severe compromise of the canal is clear, but surgical decompression of the spinal cord, particularly if the compression is focal and anterior, is recommended.
+Early reduction of fracture-dislocation injuries is also recommended.
+Surgical interventions in the subacute phase (ie, 24-72 h later) have yielded unsatisfactory results because most tissue damage is irreversible at that point.

 Consultations